zoraviel/highcharts-assignment-8/README.md

 * *test_check_alternate.html* is identical to *test_check.html* except in one respect: *test_check_alternate.html* uses LOCAL files to load the Highcharts code.
 The other file (*test_check.html*) uses a **CDN,** meaning the Highcharts files it uses are online.

+You can view any of the HTML files by simply opening them in your browser.

 ## Commit and publish/push

 When everything is finished, save all files, and commit and push (publish) to GitHub.
 Be sure to stay in your *gh-pages* branch for all steps.
 DO NOT forget to **publish** your repo!
 Remember, THREE STEPS are necessary: